 Over the last year, I’ve learned a few tricks to create a healthy meatloaf recipe that tastes delicious.

-Use lean ground turkey, chicken or poultry sausage
+Use lean ground turkey, chicken, or poultry sausage.

-The fat and calories in meatloaf recipe can be cut in half by using lean ground turkey, chicken, or poultry sausage instead of ground beef or pork sausage.
+You can cut the saturated fat and calories in meatloaf recipes in half by using lean ground turkey, chicken, or poultry sausage instead of ground beef, ground pork, or pork sausage.

-Everyone loved it and even the manliness of men loved it.
-Trust me, 99% of the time people don’t even know its ground turkey or chicken.
+Everyone loved it, and even the manliness of men loved it.
+Trust me, 99% of the time, people don’t even know it’s ground turkey or chicken.
 It’s all about the flavor.

 Use a panade

 Most people struggle using leaner meats to make meatloaf because lean meats tend to result in a dry meatloaf.

 The key to a moist and juicy meatloaf is to use a panade.
 A panade is a slice of bread and milk mashed together to form a paste.
 You can also use crackers in place of bread.